edsinkevic/simple-graph/README.md

-<h1 align="center">Simple graph DFS demonstration</h1>
+# Simple graph depth-first search demonstration

-<p align="center">A C program which generates a graph, applies DFS algorithm, writes the graph and resulting DFS subgraph to file</p>
+A C program which generates a graph, applies DFS algorithm, writes the graph and resulting DFS subgraph to respective files.

+It takes the file paths as parameters, the required amount of vertices in the graph, the minimum and maximum amounts of neighbors for each vertex, and, finally, a vertex index to start DFS from.

 # How to run
 ## Build the executables lab_1 and lab_1_tests